itsip99/basra_website/README.md

 v1.0.14
 - New Page!
 Adjust Free Stock.
-- Free Stock Adjustment bug and performance fixes.
+- (1) Free Stock Adjustment bug and performance fixes.
+- (2) Bug and Performance Fixes for parameter passed from save button in Free Stock Adjustment page.

+v1.0.15
+- Preview data in table of Workshop Daily report, Mechanic Daily report, and Workshop Monthly report removed and changed into export button.

 ## Getting Started